-States, China and France.
-We have been actively monitoring the COVID-19 pandemic and its impact globally.
-Currently, our production facilities in all of our locations continue to operate as they had prior to the COVID-19 pandemic with few changes, other than for enhanced safety measures intended to prevent the spread of the virus.
+We are actively monitoring the COVID-19 pandemic, including the Omicron variant, and its impact globally.
+Currently, our production facilities in all of our locations continue to operate as they had before the COVID-19 pandemic with few changes, other than for enhanced safety measures intended to prevent the spread of the virus.

-As a result of the COVID-19 pandemic, during the first half of 2020, sales of Primatene Mist® and certain hospital products increased, while sales of certain products frequently used in elective procedures, such as Cortrosyn® and lidocaine products, decreased.
-During the second half of 2020, sales of these products returned to levels closer to those experienced prior to the COVID-19 pandemic.
-Also, some of our ongoing clinical trials have experienced short-term interruptions in the recruitment of patients due to the COVID-19 pandemic, as hospitals prioritize their resources towards the COVID-19 pandemic and governments impose travel restrictions.
-Additionally, some clinical trials experienced increased expenses due to new protocols to protect participants from COVID-19.
+As a result of the COVID-19 pandemic, during the first half of 2020, sales of Primatene Mist[®] and certain hospital products increased, while sales of certain products frequently used in elective procedures, such as Cortrosyn[®] and lidocaine products decreased.
+We saw these trends continue in late 2020 and early 2021 when COVID-19 cases trended higher.
+The sales of these products, frequently used in elective procedures, returned to their normal level by the second quarter of 2021.

+Some of our ongoing clinical trials experienced short-term interruptions in the recruitment of patients due to the COVID-19 pandemic, as hospitals prioritize their resources towards the COVID-19 pandemic and governments impose travel restrictions.
+Some clinical trials experienced increased expenses due to new protocols to protect participants from COVID-19.
+Additionally, certain suppliers had difficulties meeting their delivery commitments.

-It is not possible at this time to estimate the complete impact that COVID-19 could have on our business, including our customers and suppliers, as the impact will depend on future developments, which are highly uncertain and cannot be predicted.
-Infections may resurge or become more widespread and the limitation on our ability to travel and timely sell and distribute our products, as well as any closures or supply disruptions, may be extended for longer periods of time, all of which would have a negative impact on our business, financial condition and operating results.
+It is not possible at this time to estimate the complete impact that COVID-19 could have on our business, including our customers and suppliers, as the effects will depend on future developments, which are highly uncertain and cannot be predicted.
+Infections may resurge or become more widespread, including due to new variants and the limitation on our ability to travel and timely sell and distribute our products, as well as any closures or supply disruptions, may be prolonged for extended periods, all of which would have a negative impact on our business, financial condition, and operating results.

-The COVID-19 pandemic has and will continue to adversely affect global economies and financial markets, resulting in an economic downturn that could affect demand for our products and impact our operating results.
-Even after the COVID-19 pandemic has subsided, we may continue to experience an adverse impact to our business as a result of the continued global economic impact of the pandemic.
+Even after the COVID-19 pandemic has subsided, we may continue to experience an adverse impact on our business due to the continued global economic impact of the COVID-19 pandemic.
 We cannot anticipate all of the ways in which health epidemics such as COVID-19 could adversely impact our business.
-We will continue to monitor the impact of COVID-19 on all aspects of our business.
 See Item 1A, "Risk Factors" for further discussion of the possible impact of the COVID-19 pandemic on our business.